 Prunus lusitanica ‘Myrtifolia’

-A cultivar that forms a brilliant, shiny leaved hedging plant with a smaller, darker green leaf than the species.
+A cultivar that forms a brilliant, shiny-leaved hedging plant with a smaller, darker green leaf than the species.
 Fast growing even in very dry soils and exposed conditions.
 10m-plus.
 AGM.
 RHS H5, USDA 7a-10b.

-This relatively fast-growing shrub hedge plant with shiny dark green leaves, is extremely useful for coastal and windy sites.
+This relatively fast-growing shrub hedge plant, with shiny dark green leaves, is extremely useful for coastal and windy sites.
 It will tolerate drought, and almost all soils, provided they’re not wet.
 3m-plus.
 USDA 6b-11.

-Has lustrous dark green leaves and is best clipped into rounded shapes.
+This evergreen has lustrous dark green leaves and is best clipped into rounded shapes.
 Far hardier than is often assumed and grows well in containers.
 Tolerates both shade and sun but prefers well-drained soil.
 10m-plus.
 USDA 7b-9a.

-Hawthorn, as its name suggests, is possibly the best stock-proof hedging plant.
+Hawthorn hedging, as its name suggests, is possibly the best stock-proof hedging plant.
 Tough and fast growing, it has white flowers in May followed by red berries.
 Happy in many soils, sun or partial shade.
 8m.
 RHS H7, USDA 4a-7b.